novaprotocolio/documentation/smart-contracts.md

 The EVM runs as a local instance on every Ethereum node, but because all instances of the EVM operate on the same initial state and produce the same final state, the system as a whole operates as a single "world computer."

+## Concept of Smart Contracts - 03

+### Introduction

+One of the best things about the blockchain is that, because it is a decentralized system that exists between all permitted parties, there’s no need to pay intermediaries (Middlemen) and it saves you time and conflict.
+Blockchains have their problems, but they are rated, undeniably, faster, cheaper, and more secure than traditional systems, which is why banks and governments are turning to them.

+In 1994, Nick Szabo, a legal scholar, and cryptographer, realized that the decentralized ledger could be used for smart contracts, otherwise called self-executing contracts, blockchain contracts, or digital contracts.
+In this format, contracts could be converted to computer code, stored and replicated on the system and supervised by the network of computers that run the blockchain.
+This would also result in ledger feedback such as transferring money and receiving the product or service.

+### What are Smart Contracts?

+Smart contracts help you exchange money, property, shares, or anything of value in a transparent, conflict-free way while avoiding the services of a middleman.

+The best way to describe smart contracts is to compare the technology to a vending machine.
+Ordinarily, you would go to a lawyer or a notary, pay them, and wait while you get the document.
+With smart contracts, you simply drop a bitcoin into the vending machine (i.e. ledger), and your escrow, driver’s license, or whatever drops into your account.
+More so, smart contracts not only define the rules and penalties around an agreement in the same way that a traditional contract does, but also automatically enforce those obligations.
+If you are looking for a more detailed walkthrough of smart contracts please check out our blockchain courses on smart contracts.

+### What is our Smart Contract give you?

+**Autonomy** – You’re the one making the agreement; there’s no need to rely on a broker, lawyer or other intermediaries to confirm.
+Incidentally, this also knocks out the danger of manipulation by a third party, since execution is managed automatically by the network, rather than by one or more, possibly biased, individuals who may err.

+**Trust** – Your documents are encrypted on a shared ledger.
+There’s no way that someone can say they lost it.

+**Backup** – Imagine if your bank lost your savings account.
+On the blockchain, each and every one of your friends has your back.
+Your documents are duplicated many times over.

+**Safety** – Cryptography, the encryption of websites, keeps your documents safe.
+There is no hacking.
+In fact, it would take an abnormally smart hacker to crack the code and infiltrate.

+**Speed** – You’d ordinarily have to spend chunks of time and paperwork to manually process documents.
+Smart contracts use software code to automate tasks, thereby shaving hours off a range of business processes.

+**Savings** – Smart contracts save you money since they knock out the presence of an intermediary.
+You would, for instance, have to pay a notary to witness your transaction.

+**Accuracy** – Automated contracts are not only faster and cheaper but also avoid the errors that come from manually filling out heaps of forms.

 ## Life Cycle of a Smart Contract

 Smart contracts are typically written in a high-level language, such as Solidity.
 But in order to run, they must be compiled to the low-level bytecode that runs in the EVM.
 Once compiled, they are deployed on the Ethereum platform using a special contract creation transaction, which is identified as such by being sent to the special contract creation address, namely 0x0 (see [contract_reg]).
 Each contract is identified by an Ethereum address, which is derived from the contract creation transaction as a function of the originating account and nonce.
 The Ethereum address of a contract can be used in a transaction as the recipient, sending funds to the contract or calling one of the contract’s functions.
 Note that, unlike with EOAs, there are no keys associated with an account created for a new smart contract.
 As the contract creator, you don’t get any special privileges at the protocol level (although you can explicitly code them into the smart contract).
 You certainly don’t receive the private key for the contract account, which in fact does not exist—we can say that smart contract accounts own themselves.